 However, buyer beware!
-Although you will find these products in local markets, they may be imports and not made in Provence (or even France).
+Although you will find these products in local markets, they may be imported and not made in Provence (or even France).

 Provence: Gifts for the Ladies

-Bastide: The owners of this lifestyle and beauty brand, are husband and wife team Frédéric Fekkai and Shirin von Wulffen.
-This power couple combined their experiences in women’s hairstyling and products, and luxury fashion to a revive a flailing Provencal brand.
+Bastide: These lifestyle and beauty brand owners are the husband and wife team Frédéric Fekkai and Shirin von Wulffen.
+This power couple combined their experiences in women’s hairstyling, products, and luxury fashion to revive a flailing Provencal brand.
 They chose Bastide, a name they feel reflects the Provencal lifestyle in harmony with nature.
 Beautisans (beauty + craftsmen) produce the Bastide product line.
 These creators are chosen for their attention to detail, high-quality craftsmanship and connection to Provence.
 Shop the women’s collection.

 The Choisy Collection makes wearable art.
 The company turns paintings by Christian Choisy and adapts them into a stylish women’s clothing line.
 The artist’s daughter, Sandra, builds the ready-to-wear fashion collection with inspiration from the artwork.
 Discover the chic dresses, shirts and accessories here.

 Miki Miki is a gem of a women’s fashion boutique in Eygalières.
 Owner Michela Franzoso (Miki) knows a lot about fashion, quality materials and her clients’ tastes.
 The collection at Miki Miki is curated by Franzoso, who visits her Tuscan contacts in Arezzo several times a year.
 Discover limited edition designs by Italian designers, including Miki Miki private labels.
 Read more.